garrandall/popular-music-data/tracks/good-time-owl-city-carly-rae-jepsen.md

 Woke up on the right side of the bed
 What's up with this Prince song inside my head?
-Hands up, if you're down to get down tonight (Hmm-mmm-mmm) 'Cause it's always a good time
+Hands up, if you're down to get down tonight (Hm-mmm-mmm) 'Cause it's always a good time
 Slept in all my clothes, like I didn't care
 Hopped into a cab, take me anywhere